soneiko/soneikoo/_posts/2022-02-26-validate-bst.md

 **Solution**

-This is very a fundamental problem of Binary Search Trees.
+This is a fundamental problem of Binary Search Trees.
 I can paraphrase the big problem statement above with one sentence: Check, whether given binary tree is binary search tree or not.
 This is what asked from us.

 Actually, solution is not ordinary and very elegant.
 Because it uses recursion in a non-conventional way.
 First, it shows the full power of input parameters of a recursive function.
 Second, it shows a top-down approach of recursion.
 Because, traditionally for our brains it is easier to imagine bottom-up approach of a recursion.